gsass1/Totally-Not-A-Virus/README.md

 The communication with the server is bi-directional;
 the server can transmit commands to the program which will be executed quickly.
-The commands can be entered in the backend terminal.
+The commands can be entered in the backend console.

 * "batch" - Execute a Windows command